iatroshchenko/saas-spa-demo/README.md

 ## External Access

-There's an iframe feature - any company working with OSD - can setup our iframe on their website and get external access using to our platform using their API key.
+There's an iframe feature - any company working with APP - can setup our iframe on their website and get external access using to our platform using their API key.
 To understand how this part of project works, check out api/v1 routes (routes/v1/api-v1.php)

 To setup external api keys (to demonstrate how iframe works) - there's a database seeder - database/seeders/UserTokensSeeder.php